-I have already stated, in my account of Lower Canada, the difficulties and disputes which are occasioned by the financial relations of the two Provinces.
-The state of affairs, however, which causes these disputes is of far greater practical mischief to Upper Canada.
-That Province some years ago conceived the very noble project of removing or obviating all the natural impediments to the navigation of the Saint Lawrence; and the design was to make these works on a scale so commensurate with the capabilities of that broad and deep river, as to enable sea-going vessels to navigate its whole course to the head of Lake Huron.
-'The design was, perhaps, too vast, at least for the first effort of a State at that time comparatively so small and poor; but the boldness with which the people undertook it, and the immense sacrifices which they made in order to achieve it, are gratifying indications of a spirit which bids fair hereafter to render Upper Canada as thriving a country as any State of the American Union.
+I have already stated, in my account of Lower Canada, the difficulties and disputes which are occasioned by the financial relations of the two provinces.
+The state of affairs, however, which cause these disputes is of far greater practical mischief to Upper Canada.
+That province some years ago conceived the very noble project of removing or obviating all the natural impediments to the navigation of the St. Lawrence, and the design was to make these works on a scale so commensurate with the capabilities of that broad and deep river, as to enable sea-going vessels to navigate its whole course to the head of Lake Huron.
+The design was, perhaps, too vast, at least for the first effort of a state at that time comparatively so small and poor; but the boldness with which the people undertook it and the immense sacrifice which they made in order to achieve it, are gratifying indications of a spirit which bids fair hereafter to render Upper Canada as thriving a country as any state of the American Union.
 The House of Assembly, with this object in view, took a large portion of the shares of the Welland Canal, which had been previously commenced by a few enterprising individuals.
-It then commenced the great ship canal, called the Cornwall Canal, with a view of enabling ships of considerable draught to avoid the Long Sault Rapids; and this work was, at an immense outlay, brought very far towards a completion.
-It is said that there was great mismanagement, and perhaps no little jobbing, in the application of the funds, and the execution of the work.
-But the greatest error committed was the undertaking the works in Upper, without ensuring their continuation in Lower Canada.
-For the whole of the works in the Upper Province, when completed, would be comparatively, if not utterly, useless, without the execution of similar works on that part of the Saint Lawrence which lies between the Province line and Montreal.
-But this co-operation the Lower Canadian Assembly refused or neglected to give; and the works of the Cornwall Canal are now almost suspended, from the apparent inutility of completing them.
+It then commenced the great ship canal, called the Cornwall Canal, with a view of enabling ships of a considerable draught to avoid the Long Sault Rapids; and this work was, at an immense out-lay, brought very far towards a comple. tion.
+It is said that there was great mismanagement, and perhaps no little jobbing, in the application of the funds, and the exclusion of the But the greatest error committ d was the undertaking the works in Upper, without ensuring their continuation in Lower Canada.
+For the whole of the works in the upper province, when completed, would be comparatively, if not utterly, useless, without the execution of similar works on that part of the St Lawrence which lies between the province line and Montreal.
+But this co-operation the Lower Canadian Assembly refused or neglected to give; and the works of the Cornwall Canal are now almost suspended from the apparent inutility of completing them.